SashoTatarski/TBI-Email-Application/README.md

  - Closed - status of the email when the application is set approved or rejected

-## Statuses flow
+## Status Flow
 ---

-Possible statuses transition depends on granted user/operator rights.
+Possible status transition depends on granted user/operator rights.
 They should be as follow:

 - Operators
   - Not reviewed **-->** Invalid Application